-The Survey Coordination Policy was approved by the Institutional Research Advisory Committee in the Spring of 2012 with aim of supporting high quality data collection while minimizing competing survey requests.
+The Survey Coordination Policy was approved by the Institutional Research Advisory Committee in Spring 2012 support high quality data collection while minimizing competing survey requests.
 Surveys conducted as part of an academic research program are largely excluded from this policy though coordination is still encouraged and supported.

 II.
 Goals of the Policy

-A. Eliminate redundant surveys and minimize the burden on Kenyon students and other Kenyon constituencies
+A. Eliminate redundant surveys and minimize the demand for feedback from Kenyon students and other Kenyon constituencies